-Deirdre Hanna is Founder of Hopewell Hospice Services Inc. in 1993, which included Hopewell Hospice, Paradise Kids, Hopewell Education Services and The Living Well Respite Centre.
+Deirdre Hanna is Founder of Hopewell Hospice Services in 1993, which included Hopewell Hospice, Paradise Kids, Hopewell Education Services, Women's Group and The Living Well Respite Centre.

 Deirdre had a vision of a Hospice on the Gold Coast after a ‘Voice’ called her in the night telling her to ‘find out about Cicely Saunders.’
 Deirdre then read Dame Cicely’s biography and realised that working with death and dying was also to be her own life vocation.
 Dame Cicely Saunders started St Christopher’s Hospice in London in 1968 and Deirdre was profoundly inspired by this woman of vision.
 She read books about Cicely Saunders and St Christopher’s Hospice, as well as On Death and Dying by Elisabeth Kübler Ross and knowing that this was to be her ministry, studied the Ecumenical Hospice Chaplain’s Program as part of her Theology Degree at St Francis’ College in Brisbane.

 Deirdre worked as an Anglican Chaplain in The Royal Brisbane Hospital and then as an Ecumenical Chaplain in the Gold Coast Hospital’s Palliative Care Ward.
 She noticed that many people had no choice of where to spend their final days of life, other than in a hospital setting.
 Thus the concept of starting a hospice on the Gold Coast as an alternative place in which to die was born.
 With her husband and partner Rev. Dr Ian Mavor, they set about bringing the dream of a place of hospitality and compassionate loving care at the end stage of life’s journey into a reality.

 Read more of Deirdre’s Story that led to her Hospice work.